0xSero/partisia-docs/docs/smart-contracts/smart-contract-interactions-on-the-blockchain.md

 is a distributed record, where each action can be perceived as a change in the record.
 This is part of both the functional and the asynchronous desing of PBC.

-**Contracts atomic interaction**: Each interaction point, whether init or action take some input, and return some output.
+**Contracts atomic interaction**: Each atomic interaction point, whether init or action take some input, and return some output.
-Interactions cannot produce side effects, visible or not.
+Atomic interactions cannot produce side effects, visible or not.
 The state will not be changed should a transaction, action or event fail while running the contract code, whether due to panics or insufficient gas.

 ## Simple interaction model